This post describes steps to enable or disable displaying recently used files or file history in Ubuntu Linux.

 All the files you open frequently will be displayed at the top of the list.
 This feature was added to help improve your productivity.

-It also makes finding items you have been working on in the file manager easier.
+It also makes finding items you have worked on in the file manager easier.
 However, this can also be a privacy nightmare.
 You can turn it off anytime and turn it on when you want to use it.

 How to enable or disable file history in Ubuntu Linux